-- Electronic media includes all forms of social media, such as text messaging, instant messaging, electronic mail (e-mail), Web logs (blogs), electronic forums (chat rooms), video-sharing Web sites (e.g., YouTube), editorial comments posted on the Internet, and social network sites (e.g., Facebook, MySpace, Twitter, LinkedIn).
-Electronic media also includes all forms of telecommunication such as landlines, cell phones, and Web-based applications. - Communicate means to convey information and includes a one-way communication as well as a dialogue between two or more people.
-A public communication by an employee that is not targeted at students (e.g., a posting on the employee's personal social network page or a blog) is not a communication: however, the

-- employee may be subject to district regulations on personal electronic communications.
-See Personal Use of Electronic Media, above.
+- Electronic communications means any communication facilitated by the use of any electronic device, including a telephone, cellular telephone, computer, computer network, personal data assistant, or pager.
+The term includes email, text messages, instant messages, and any communication made through an Internet website, including a social media website or a social networking web-site. - Communicate means to convey information and includes a one-way communication as well as a dialogue between two or more people.
+A public communication by an employee that is not targeted at students (e.g., a posting on the employee's personal social network page or a blog) is not a communication: however, the employee may be subject to district regulations on personal electronic communications.
+See Personal Use of Electronic Communications, above.
 Unsolicited contact from a student through electronic means is not a communication. - Certified or licensed employee means a person employed in a position requiring SBEC certification or a professional license, and whose job duties may require the employee to communicate electronically with students.
-The term includes classroom teachers, counselors, principals, librarians, paraprofessionals, nurses, educational diagnosticians, licensed therapists, and athletic trainers.

-An employee who uses electronic media to communicate with students shall observe the following:
+The term includes classroom teachers, counselors, principals, librarians, paraprofessionals, nurses, educational diagnosticians, licensed therapists, and athletic trainers. - An employee who communicates electronically with students shall observe the following: - The employee is prohibited from knowingly communicating with students using any form of electronic communications, including mobile and web applications, that are not provided or accessible by the district unless a specific exception is noted below. - Only a teacher, trainer, or other employee who has an extracurricular duty may use text messaging, and then only to communicate with students who participate in the extracurricular activity over which the employee has responsibility.
+An employee who communicates with a student using text messaging shall comply with the following protocol: - The employee shall include at least one of the student's parents or guardians as a recipient on each text message to the student so that the student and parent receive the same message. - The employee shall include his or her immediate supervisor as a recipient on each text message to the student so that the student and supervisor receive the same message.